neon-bindings/rfcs/text/0000-promise.md

 }
 ```

-`TaskBuilder::complete` and `TaskBuilder::promise` are both thunks that consume the builder, creating and queueing the task.
+`TaskBuilder::and_then` and `TaskBuilder::promise` are both thunks that consume the builder, creating and queueing the task.

 ## Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation